CCPA Compliance Options for Publishers

 The quick reference chart below may help you understand how your CMP tool handles CCPA requirements.

-Option 3: Rakuten Marketing Disclosure and Opt-Out Link
+Option 3: Rakuten Advertising Disclosure and Opt-Out Link

 Include a “Your Privacy Rights” link on each page of your website, which directs to a page that provides the following disclosure: